- Formula: PaF5

 - protactinium fluoride

-What follows is the calculated isotope pattern for the PaF5 unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula PaF5 with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.